Blog

 Revenue trends (MRR or ARR depending on your model)

 These are the narrative backbone of your pitch.
-They show you know exactly where you are today and where you’re headed.
+They show you know exactly where you are today and where you're headed.
+The fastest way to keep these numbers current is to work from your actuals: Parallel syncs your accounting (QuickBooks Online or Puzzle) into a live financial model, so your burn and runway stay accurate without rebuilding a spreadsheet before every meeting.

 Step 2: Build a Forecast Investors Believe